mtyeh411/mediawiki-bootstrap/README.md

 * HTML5 and CSS3
 * style customization through LESS CSS (requires LESS compiler)

-Initial tests have confirmed proper compatibility with MediaWiki extensions, such as those contained in the [Semantic Bundle](http://www.mediawiki.org/wiki/SemanticBundle).
+It is compatible with most MediaWiki extensions, such as those contained in the [Semantic Bundle](http://www.mediawiki.org/wiki/SemanticBundle).
+If you notice any incompatibilities, please feel free to report a bug.

 This skin is based loosely off the MediaWiki Vector skin and similar MediaWiki Bootstrap projects form [Aaronpk](https://github.com/aaronpk/Bootstrap-Skin) and [Borkweb](https://github.com/borkweb/bootstrap-mediawiki).